TradingBotX/market-making-bot/README.md

 ### Access the client and server to access the bot:

   Upon initializing the server for the first time, an email and password will be generated for you.
 This information will be displayed in the command prompt and saved in the `/server/helpers/creds.json` file.
 We strongly advise you to empty the file after copying the credentials to ensure security.
 Safely storing this information is of utmost importance, as it will be essential for your future login via the client interface.
-If the need arises to reset the user, you can achieve this by modifying the `RESET_ADMIN` variable in the server's `.env` file to true.
-Once the necessary changes are made, remember to set the variable back to false.
+If the need arises to reset the user, you can achieve this by modifying the `RESET_ADMIN` variable in the server's `.env` file to `true`.
+Once the necessary changes are made, remember to set the variable back to `false`.

   For local access, reach the React app through [http://localhost:3000](http://localhost:3000) and the Node.js app via [http://localhost:5000](http://localhost:5000).
 To access them over the web, access the React app at http://yourip:3000 and the Node.js app at http://yourip:5000, replacing "yourip" with the appropriate IP address.